 What’s smart about smart meters?

-- access to new technology to help you manage your electricity use, such as more efficient use of solar panels and battery storage.
+- access to information to help you manage your electricity, such as more effective use of solar systems and battery storage

 Want to know more?
 Check out our FAQs below:

 Yes, in the past, only distributors (the companies that own the poles and wires in your area) could provide meter services.
 Now energy retailers can arrange installation and service of your smart meter.